Nissan Vmotion 2.0 concept paves way for next-gen Altima

 Squint and you'll get a glimpse of the future with the Nissan Vmotion 2.0 concept car, unveiled on Monday at the 2017 Detroit auto show.

 Nissan says the concept wears an evolution of its V-Motion design theme.
 More specifically, the concept looks to us like a preview of the next-generation Altima sedan, which is due for a reveal in the next 12-18 months.
-(It stretches 191.3 inches which is the same length as the current Altima.)
+(It stretches 191.3 inches, which is the same length as the current Altima.)

 The Vmotion 2.0 takes the brand's V-shaped grille design to the extreme, pushing it down nearly to the bottom of the car's front bumper.
 The concept's carbon fiber roof glides down into Nissan's now-signature floating C-pillar design, a look that we've seen on the latest Murano and Maxima.